joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Interface Segregation Principle.md

 The use of this principle helps to prevent confusion and also helps to cut down on semantic coupling-the idea that a developer has to know the specific implementation of the class to use it correctly.

 very _fat_ interface that may confuse any of the calling clients

+If there are multiple concerns represented by an interface, or the methods and properties are unclear, then it becomes difficult to know which methods should be called when.
 ### obs

 - In c# we can inheritance for interfaces just like we can use for class